-When looking to bank in the Caribbean, banks in Barbados are often shortlisted by non-residents of Canada, the UK, and elsewhere.
+When looking to bank in the Caribbean, opening a bank account with banks in Barbados is often shortlisted by non-residents of Canada, the UK, and elsewhere.

 So it shouldn’t surprise you that Barbados banking clients are looking for more than the standard banking benefits offered elsewhere–they want tax efficiency and (a bit more) respectability.